 In Chapter~\ref{C_para_min_gp}, we describe the fixator $G_{\cV}$ of $\cV$, in certain particular cases, where $\cV$ is a subface of the fundamental alcove $C_0^+$.

 \paragraph{Acknowledgments}

-I am very much indebted to Guy Rousseau for the numerous discussions, clarifications, comments and answers to my questions.
+I am very much indebted to Guy Rousseau for the numerous discussions, clarifications, comments and answers to my questions, for his thorough reading of previous versions of the manuscript and for the many suggestions of corrections and improvements.
 I am also indebted to Stéphane Gaussent, for introducing me to the theory and for many exchanges on the subject.
-I also thank Nicole Bardy-Panse, Timothée Marquis, Dinakar Muthiah, Manish Patnaik and Paul Philippe for stimulating conversations.
-I thank Raphael Appenzeller for the picture of Figure~\ref{f_building_SL3}.
-The figures of this paper were made using Geogebra.
+I also thank Nicole Bardy-Panse, Yvann Gaudillot--Estrada, Timothée Marquis, Dinakar Muthiah, Manish Patnaik and Paul Philippe for stimulating conversations.
+I thank Raphael Appenzeller for Figures~\ref{f_building_SL3} and \ref{fig:l_adj_SG}.
+The figures of this paper were made using Geogebra and Inkscape.